Medical Photography and Health Creatives

 As well as clinical photography, our photographers also take general photographs, often to illustrate everyday life at GOSH or to record special events.
 They also photograph members of staff to show who’s who in wards and departments.

 The graphic design team are responsible for designing all of our leaflets and information sheets so that children, young people and families know what to expect when they come to GOSH.
 They also produce diagrams and pictures to make it easier to understand what happens to the body in specific conditions.

 The digital team are responsible for designing and producing mobile apps such as Blood Quest and My Cortisol.
 They also produce websites for clinical studies and animations.

 The team also produce short films to help families to deliver care at home, for instance giving medicines or about specific tests or scans.

 What to expect when you visit the department

 The Medical Photography and Health Creatives department is on Level 2 (Ground Floor) Southwood Building near the Morgan Stanley Garden.
 The offices are open Monday to Friday from 9am to 5.30pm.

-- Information for families plus Download the Easy Read version of our information sheet: Having your photo taken (419.13 KB) for people with learning disabilities.
+We also have a printable Easy Read version of our information sheet: Having your photo taken (419.13 KB) for people with learning disabilities.

-Keeley Smith (Services Coordinator) by telephoning 020 7813 8212 or sending an email to email@example.com
+For general enquires please contact the team by telephoning 020 7813 8212 or sending an email to email@example.com